simonsobs/socs/docs/agents/pysmurf-controller.rst

 without having to rebuild this container.

-The docker-compose for the pysmurf-controller that publishes to a container named ``ocs-pysmurf-monitor`` might look something like::
+The docker compose for the pysmurf-controller that publishes to a container named ``ocs-pysmurf-monitor`` might look something like::

     ocs-pysmurf: